Roxette: 1978–1987: Formation and Pearls of Passion

 Around this time, the CEO of EMI, Rolf Nygren, suggested Fredriksson and Gessle collaborate together to record a song in English.
 Fredriksson was warned by friends and industry advisers to not participate with the project, fearing it may impact her burgeoning solo career.
 Gessle translated a song he wrote called "Svarta glas" (English: "Black Glasses") into English, which became their first single, "Neverending Love".
 It was released in the summer of 1986 under the name Roxette, and the single sold over 50,000 copies in Sweden.
-Roxette quickly recorded their debut album Pearls of Passion, which was issued later in 1986.
+Roxette quickly recorded their debut album, Pearls of Passion, which was issued later in 1986.
 The album eventually sold over 280,000 copies in Sweden.
-"Neverending Love" and subsequent single "Soul Deep" were issued as singles internationally, but failed to chart outside Sweden.
+"Neverending Love" and subsequent song "Soul Deep" were issued as singles internationally, but failed to chart outside Sweden.